 The Jenkins plugin pom enables static analysis with spotbugs.
 Plugin maintenance can be improved in some cases by increasing the depth of spotbugs analysis.

-Create a git branch for your local work with the command:
+In a local copy of your fork of the plugin repository create a git branch for your work with the command:

 $ git checkout -b add-spotbugs-checks master